davigarms/ReadingReturners/README.md

 **Other URLs so far:**

-To access a book directly, add an id as a parameter, as follows:
+To access a saved book directly, add a valid id as a parameter, as follows:

 - https://d1grde2885ktde.cloudfront.net/[id]